-EDU.2 OPEN DISTANCE LEARNING QUALIFICATIONS/PROGRAMMES

-EDU.2.1 WHAT IS OPEN DISTANCE LEARNING?
+EDU.2 OPEN DISTANCE LEARNING QUALIFICATIONS/PROGRAMMES EDU.2.1 WHAT IS OPEN DISTANCE LEARNING?

 Open distance learning (ODL) refers to a delivery mode focusing on enhanced accessibility to education and training, limiting or eliminating barriers such as time, place and pace of learning.
-The NWU promotes ODL by allowing students to register for the modules of a programme either in January or in June, offering technology-mediated instruction and examination opportunities at various learning support centres, nationally and internationally, and providing student support to enhance the student learning experience.
+The NWU promotes ODL by allowing students to register for the modules of a programme in January (or if enrolment targets have not been met - in June), offering technology-mediated instruction and examination opportunities at various learning support centres, nationally and internationally, and providing student support to enhance the student learning experience.
 Students who study at a distance are still subject to specific admission requirements, as determined by the Institutional Admissions Requirements Committee, fixed dates for the commencement of academic programmes, a minimum and maximum duration for the completion of their studies and specific, scheduled assessment opportunities (Appendix to the General Academic Rules (A-Rules) of the NWU: Glossary of Teaching-and Learning-Related Concepts and Designations).